Kpaiy/rumble-hud/README.md

   - Current Health
   - Equipped Shift Stones
   - Player Portrait
+  - Host status (optional)

 ## Controls

 The mod currently uses the following controls:
   - `I` to toggle HUD on/off
+  - `O` to cycle between host indicator options:
+    - None
+    - Text only
+    - Icon only
+    - Both text and Icon
   - `-`/`=` (near the backspace key) to decrease/increase HUD scale

 The HUD scale currently saves to a settings file: `UserData/RumbleHud.xml`.